Rest easy Gardeners,

 - Plants to cover: Potatoes, radishes, spinach, leaf lettuce, beets, mustard.

-- Plants that do not need to be covered: Onions, cabbage, broccoli, cauliflower, carrots, turnips, kale.
+- Plants that do not need to be covered are onions, cabbage, broccoli, cauliflower, carrots, turnips, and kale.

 Vegetable Notes:

-Potatoes, asparagus and rhubarb will send up new growth from dormant eyes if the top growth was killed.
+Potatoes, asparagus, and rhubarb will send up new growth from dormant eyes if the top growth is killed.

 - Cover if they are in bloom: Strawberries.